Our PGE Dual Degree

-The fact that our School belongs to a large network of partners, such as HERMES and SCRIBE 21, allows us to develop agreements with universities all over the world and to offer you our Programme Grande École dual degree.
+Belonging to a large network of partners, such as HERMES and SCRIBE 21, allows us to develop agreements with universities all over the world and offer you our flagship PGE master’s degree in the form of a dual degree.

 At the end of the exchange year at EM Strasbourg and after completing your studies at your home university, you obtain a diploma from EM Strasbourg and your home university.
 During this one-year exchange, you will be able to choose the specialization that corresponds to your career objectives.

 Courses will be given in French or English depending on the chosen specialization.

 - Accounting, Internal Controls, and Finance (in French)

 - Entrepreneurship (in French)

 - International & European Business (in English)

 - International Wine Management & Tourism (in English)

 Some Practical Information to Help You Get a Clearer Picture!